 20.4.2 Process and Procedures

 The contracted provider receives authorization for the Criminal Background Premium through a service authorization.
-The service authorization for the Criminal Background Premium must be received with the last benchmark for Bundled Job Placement or Supported Employment services.
+The service authorization for the Criminal Background Premium must be received when the service authorization for Bundled Job Placement Benchmark A is received and when Supported Employment Benchmark 2 is received.

 The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as required in the VR-SFP manual.